 Hops used in drinks

-It was used in beer in AD 868. in Lobbes Abbey (Belgium) as a natural preservative thanks to its antibacterial properties.
-In the 15th century, William IV signed the famous German purity law that included hops as one of the 3 ingredients allowed in beer making along with malt (barley or wheat) and water.
+The first mention of hops in beer was in AD 868. in Lobbes Abbey (Belgium) when it was used as a natural preservative thanks to its antibacterial properties.
+Later, in the 15th century, William IV signed the famous German purity law that included hops as one of the 3 ingredients allowed in beer making along with malt (barley or wheat) and water.

-Hop cones (female flowers) are used to make beer, which hide golden globules in the stem that contain a substance called lupulin.
+When brewing beer the hop cones (female flowers) are used.
+These cones hide golden globules in the stem that contain a substance called lupulin.
 Lupulin contains bitter resins and aromatic oils that mark the personality of each beer.
-During the brewing, hops are added in the boiling and, depending on the time, it will provide more bitterness, flavour or aroma.
+During brewing, hops are added in the boiling and, depending on the time, it will provide more bitterness, flavour or aroma.